 - Saravanaa Bhavan, Potsdamer Platz 5, Tiergarten, details.

 Sitting in the glass pavilion on the fifth floor of the Mandala Hotel is almost like dining outdoors.
-Surrounded by a small bamboo grove, you can enjoy Michelin starred dishes, like the Black Angus beef with lentils and Chinese cabbage, or langoustine with broccoli, seaweed and an Earl Grey infusion.
+Surrounded by a small bamboo grove, you can enjoy Michelin-starred dishes, like the Wagyu steak with black beans, yellow radish and star anise, or dry aged halibut with savage oregano, feta and taramasalata.

 The Barn: Hand-filtered coffee and cocktails